Skip to main content

 Is dead animal pickup free in Minnesota?

 City public works dead animal pickup in the public right-of-way is free in most Minnesota cities.
 MnDOT highway pickup is free.
-Private property pickup (your yard, attic, walls) is paid service — typically $75–$185 outdoor / $200–$600 indoor in Minnesota.
+Private property pickup (your yard, attic, walls) is paid service — typically $300–$400 for small animals in Minnesota, with attic, wall and crawlspace recoveries at the upper end and deer at $600–$1,000.

 How fast will the city or a private operator respond?